cpheinrich/VR/README.md

 # SF VR Hackathon 2016
 - GitHub account for the team.
-For now the repo is private -- but we can also make it private.
+For now the repo is private -- but we can make it public if people want.

 ## Getting Started
 - Install Unity: https://unity3d.com/get-unity/download